Murder of George Crooks: Murder

 Prior to the murder of his lover in March 1984, 23-year-old McDonald's manager Robert Dale Conklin, a native of Illinois who was then out on parole after serving three years of a six-year jail term for armed robbery and burglary, first met his homosexual lover George Grant Crooks at a highway rest-stop, and they became romantically involved shortly after their first meeting.
-At the time of the couple's first meeting, Crooks was a graduate of the University of Georgia Law School and he was then working for a Marietta law firm, and he was a former aide to the former Atlanta Congressman Elliott H. Levitas at one point in time.
+At the time of the couple's first meeting, Crooks was a graduate of the University of Georgia Law School and he was then working for a Marietta law firm, and he was an aide to the former Atlanta Congressman Elliott H. Levitas.

 On March 26, 1984, Conklin and Crooks went to the former's apartment in Atlanta, where the pair of them became intimate and also smoked marijuana together.
 Crooks, who took his codeine medication, stayed overnight at Conklin's apartment.
 According to prosecutors, Conklin lured Crooks over to his apartment and killed him by stabbing him to death with a screwdriver.
 Afterward, in order to conceal his crime, Conklin decided to dispose of Crooks's body by dismembering it.
 Conklin purchased cleaning supplies and tools for the disposal.
 He first dragged Crooks's body into the toilet to drain away all the blood.
 He then used a steak knife and other various types of knives to chop up the corpse of Crooks into pieces, and he packed up the body parts into trash bags and disposed of them outside his apartment.
 Similarly, Crooks's belongings were thrown away outside the apartment.
 After he completed the disposal of evidence, Conklin fled to Miami, Florida.